bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

     running.
 Mostly used for software debugging or determining performance bottlenecks in the simulations.

+-   **PRNG**: This level enables printing of every single pseudo-random number requested from any generator used in the framework.
+This can be useful in order to investigate random number distribution among threads and events.

 !!! warning
-    It is not recommended to set the `loglevel` higher than **WARNING** in a typical simulation as important messages may be missed.
+    It is not recommended to set the `log_level` higher than **WARNING** in a typical simulation as important messages may be missed.
 Setting too low logging levels should also be avoided since printing many log messages will significantly slow down the simulation.

 The logging system supports several formats for displaying the log messages.
-The following formats are supported via the global parameter `logformat` or the individual module parameter with the same name:
+The following formats are supported via the global parameter `log_format` or the individual module parameter with the same name:

 -   **SHORT**: Displays the data in a short form.
 Includes only the first character of the log level followed by the configuration